Caught On Video: Man Brutally Stabbed On Brooklyn Sidewalk

 NEW YORK (CBSNewYork) — A stabbing was caught on video over the weekend in Brooklyn.

 The attack happened shortly before 5:30 p.m.
-Saturday on Hegeman Avenue near Bristol Street in Brownsville.READ MORE: Kathy Hochul Sworn In As New York's 57th Governor At Private Ceremony; Inauguration Tuesday Morning
+Saturday on Hegeman Avenue near Bristol Street in Brownsville.READ MORE: Times Square Ferris Wheel Open To Public For Limited Popup

 Surveillance video shows the 25-year-old victim standing on the sidewalk when the suspect walks by.
-The men appear to exchange words before the suspect lunges at the victim and stabs him several times.READ MORE: New York City, New Jersey Announce New Vaccine Mandates For Teachers, Staff This Fall
+The men appear to exchange words before the suspect lunges at the victim and stabs him several times.READ MORE: Hochul Administration Acknowledges 12,000 More COVID Deaths In N.Y.
+Than Cuomo Admin Publicized

-Police said the victim suffered injuries to his face and stomach and was taken to Brookdale Hospital in stable condition.MORE NEWS: Kathy Hochul Sworn In As New York Governor Before Ceremonial Inauguration Tuesday
+Police said the victim suffered injuries to his face and stomach and was taken to Brookdale Hospital in stable condition.MORE NEWS: Sources: Hochul Taps State Senator Brian Benjamin For Lieutenant Governor

 The search continues for his attacker.
 Anyone for information is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-8477 or for Spanish, 1-888-577-4782.
 Tips can also be sent to the NYPDTips Twitter account or submitted online at NYPDCrimeStoppers.com.